emre-mr246/42_ring4_minirt/README.md

 This project is a simple 3D ray tracing renderer that creates photorealistic images by simulating light interactions with objects in a scene.
 Built using C, it explores the fundamentals of computer graphics and mathematical algorithms.

+## RaRe Tracer is a Group Project 🙅🏽‍♀️🙅🏽

+In the 42 curriculum, there are various group projects that must be completed with a specified number of participants.
+This requirement helps us develop our collaboration skills in project settings, preparing us to adapt more effectively to future jobs.

+Our project is named RaRe Tracer, derived from the last two letters of the names of the project creators, [MısRa](https://github.com/misratasci) and [EmRe](https://github.com/emre-mr246).

+Instead of writing our parts separately and then merging the code, we chose to write all the code together.
+We have equal mastery over the entire code.

 ## Image 📸

 ![](img/image.png)